contiv-experimental/volplugin/docs/5_volcli.md

 * `volcli mount list` lists all known mounts in etcd.
 * `volcli mount get` obtains specific information about a mount from etcd.
 * `volcli mount force-remove` removes the contents from etcd, but does not attempt to perform any unmounting.
+This is useful for removing mounts that for some reason (e.g., host failure, which is not currently satsified by volplugin)